pcdslab/GPU-ArraySort/ReadMe.txt

 the remaining in global memory.
 It is effectively an in-place algorithm.
 Compilation information for this algorithm is provided in the source code file.

-If you use GPU-ArraySort, please site our work using :
+If you use GPU-ArraySort, please cite our work using :

 Bibtex: